elysiajs/documentation/docs/at-glance.md

 With Elysia schema builder, we can ensure type-safety like a strong-typed language with a single-source of truth.

 ## Standard
-Elysia adopts many standard by default, like OpenAPI, WinterCG compilance, and we are a making progress to adopt OpenTelemetry, allowing you to integrate with most the industry standard tools or at-least easily integrate with tools you are familiar with.
+Elysia adopts many standard by default, like OpenAPI, WinterCG compilance, allowing you to integrate with most the industry standard tools or at-least easily integrate with tools you are familiar with.

 For instance, as Elysia adopt OpenAPI by default, generating a documentation with Swagger is as easy as adding a one-liner: